Client is reacting very slow

 Hope this fixes the problem,

-#5 Updated by Vincent Le Goff over 2 years ago
+#5 Updated by Vincent Le Goff almost 3 years ago

 ...
 I had all the information in your first comment.
 Tracebacks are really useful, if you read them, and I just skipped to the last line.
 Translations are just fine.
 Your problem is that you don't have settings, it seems.
 More specifically, you don't have the language setting, which CocoMUD (in its kindness) doesn't set, since it just uses your system language by default, if it can.
 I think your problem is that you are running CocoMUD from the .zip archive.
 Windows can (sometimes) run .exe files from zip archives, but the folders in them cannot be written.
 So I would guess CocoMUD tries to write in your setting file and cannot.
 However, if you have successfully created worlds, it's probably a wrong guess, since CocoMUD writes in files to add worlds.
 If you are running, not from the archive, but from a regular directory, the error looks odd and may be due to the fact that CocoMUD doesn't recognize the language of your system, which makes some sense.
 It should switch back to English when it can't, but perhaps something is wrong, since I guess no one tested it.